ksindi/snoo/README.md

 ### Get status

-To get the status of your snoo, simply run
+To get the status of your SNOO, simply run

 ```sh
 $ snoo status